Haubby/terminal_xcad/README.md

 * This article is all about making your windows terminal look cool

-* In order to understand how it works, you need to spend some time watching the video mentioned in 'References' [^1] also you need to spend sometime on configuration of 'starship.toml' which I have already shared which I'm personally using.
+* In order to understand how it works, you need to spend some time watching the video mentioned in 'References' [^1] also you need to spend sometime on configuration of `starship.toml` which I have already shared which I'm personally using.

-* So, if you don't want to do any sort of configuration stuffs just be my guest; copy the 'starship.toml' file & I promise you won't regret it and ofcourse you can thank me later
+* So, if you don't want to do any sort of configuration stuffs just be my guest; copy the `starship.toml` file & I promise you won't regret it and ofcourse you can thank me later

 * So, jumping on to the main reason why we need to tweak our terminal
 - It's because of the limited number of colors that can be displayed in a normal command prompt.
 The default color scheme provided by Microsoft